 Anger is always more harmful than the insult that caused it. – Chinese Proverb

-At the heart of almost every disagreement is anger.
 The worst part about anger entering the conversation is that anger will often escalate the conflict.
 One person, right or wrong, gets angry at the other.
 Then, not wanting to be outdone, the second person gets angry as well.
 However, going back to human nature, when the second person responds in anger, the disagreement often escalates.

-I remember in Elementary School PE class, the coach had us compete in tug-of-war.
+I remember in Elementary School PE class, the coach had us compete in a tug-of-war.
 An equal number of kids were on each team.
 I was small at the time, so, I was at the top of our team’s line.
 We had our biggest kid at the back as our “anchor.”
 When the coach said, “Go!” we all started tugging.
 Our whole team slowly started moving forward (not backward like we had hoped).
 Eventually, we dug in our heels, pulled harder, and stopped the other team’s progress.
 The other team slowly started moving our way.
-After a few seconds, the other team dug in their heels, pulled even harder, and pulling us to them.
+After a few seconds, the other team dug in their heels, pulled even harder, and pulled us to them.

 This back-and-forth occurred over and over again.
 Each time one of the teams surged, it was more difficult to stop the surge.
 The effort that we used the last time was exponentially greater than the first.
 Anger in a conflict works in a similar way.
 As each side responds to the other, the anger increases.